The sovereignty paradox

 Cue discussion of “The Brussels Effect”, derived from The California Effect, which sees compliance with regulation voluntarily shift towards the strictest regime.
 As Mireille Hildebrandt explained in her opening keynote, this phenomenon requires certain conditions.
 In the case of data protection legislation, that means three things: that companies will comply with the most stringent rules to ensure they are universally compliant, and that they want and need to compete in the EU.
 If you want your rules to dominate, it seems like a strategy.
 Except: China’s in-progress data protection regime may well be the strongest when it’s complete, but in that very different culture it will include no protection against the government.
 So maybe not a winning game?

-Hildebrandt went on to prove with near-mathematical precision that na artificial general intelligence can never be compatible with the General Data Protection Regulation – AGI is “based on an incoherent conceptualization” and can’t be tested.
+Hildebrandt went on to prove with near-mathematical precision that an artificial general intelligence can never be compatible with the General Data Protection Regulation – AGI is “based on an incoherent conceptualization” and can’t be tested.

 “Systems built with the goal of performing any task under any circumstances are fundamentally unsafe,” she said.
 “They cannot be designed for safety using fundamental engineering principles.”